1986 World Series: Game 6

+An anecdotal story about the sequence of events that followed, which has been relayed several times over the years and denied by Mitchell in the years following, says that Mitchell had left the dugout and gone back to the Mets' clubhouse after Hernandez flew out in order to book a flight home after the game and had taken his uniform off.
+Hernandez, who had himself gone to the clubhouse after recording the second out, later said on a 2023 episode of The Rich Eisen Show that the story was half true; Mitchell was in the clubhouse with him, but was still in uniform when he was called to pinch hit.
+Despite the rush, the rookie utility man came through with a single of his own, advancing Carter to second and putting the tying runs on base with Knight, now the potential winning run, coming up.

 Schiraldi got two quick strikes on the Mets' third baseman, who had already driven in one run so far.
 However, with his team within one strike of that elusive championship, he could not finish the job as Knight singled to left-center.
 Carter scored from second standing up and the speedy Mitchell advanced to third.
 Finally, McNamara decided his closer had seen enough and called for the veteran Stanley to try to close out the game.
-Some later speculated as to why Stanley, who had been warmed up by the time the tenth inning began, had not been called upon earlier instead of McNamara asking for a third inning out of Schiraldi, who had already blown the save.
+Some later speculated as to why Stanley, who had been warmed up by the time the tenth inning began, had not been called upon earlier instead of McNamara asking for a third inning out of Schiraldi, who had already blown the save in the eighth.

 The Mets' next batter was Wilson, who had recorded one hit and reached on a fielder's choice after the bad throw by Gedman in the ninth.
 Six pitches into the at-bat, with the count even at two balls and two strikes, Stanley threw a breaking ball that broke sharply inside and bounced in front of Wilson, who fell down trying to avoid it.
 Gedman tried to field the ball but could not, and it rolled to the backstop.
 From his knees, Wilson signaled to Mitchell to come down from third and he scored easily, tying the score at five.

 Knight advanced to second on the wild pitch.
 Several times during the ensuing series of pitches, second baseman Barrett realized that Knight was straying too far from the base and that if he could get Stanley to turn and throw to him, he would have an easy pickoff play and the inning could have ended there.
 Despite his best attempts, Barrett never was able to get Stanley to hear him as the sellout crowd at Shea Stadium was drowning him out, and Stanley instead chose to focus on getting Wilson out.